 How to set up your Appium Grid

-This article will explore how to set up Appium Grid to perform automated app testing.
+This article explains how to set up an Appium Grid to streamline automated testing across multiple devices and platforms.

 What is Appium?